davedoesdev/qlobber-fsq/README.md

   - `{Integer} bucket_concurrency` The number of buckets to process at once.
 Defaults to 1.

+  - `{Integer} handler_concurrency` By default, a message is considered handled by a subscriber only when all its data has been read.
+If you set `handler_concurrency` to non-zero, a message is considered handled as soon as a subscriber receives it.
+The next message will then be processed straight away.
+The value of `handler-concurrency` limits the number of messages being handled by subscribers at any one time.
+Defaults to 0 (waits for all message data to be read).

   - `{Boolean} dedup` Whether to ensure each handler function is called at most once when a message is received.
 Defaults to `true`.

   - `{Boolean} single` Whether to process messages meant for _at most_ one subscriber (across all `QlobberFSQ` objects), i.e. work queues.
 This relies on the optional dependency [`fs-ext`](https://github.com/baudehlo/node-fs-ext).
 Defaults to `true` if `fs-ext` is installed, otherwise `false` (in which case a [`single_disabled`](#qlobberfsqeventssingle_disablederr) event will be emitted).